 By Michael Sharvin

-As attorneys, we are often asked questions about how real property is held and conveyed in the Cayman Islands.
-Below are the answers to some of the most common questions we are asked.
+As attorneys, we are often asked questions about the stamp duty that is payable on real estate property sales and leases.
+Below are some of the most common questions we are asked.

-This article first appeared in the August 2020 print edition of Camana Bay Times with the headline "Holding real property in Cayman."
+This article first appeared in the September 2020 print edition of Camana Bay Times with the headline "The basics of stamp duty."